jeanetteandrews/ComputationalDataScience/README.md

 Has there been grade inflation on the @dog_rates Twitter, which rates the cuteness of users' dog pictures?

-Code: dog-rates.ipynb – Uses simple linear regression to demonstrate increasing grade inflation on a plot.
+Code: dog-rates.ipynb – Uses simple linear regression to demonstrate increasing grade inflation on a plot. <br />
 Input: dog_rates_tweets.csv – Scraped Tweets from the @dog_rates Twitter

+### 2. CPU Noise Reduction: Loess & Kalman Smoothing

+### 3. GPS Tracks: How Far Did I Walk?

+### 4. Movie Title Entity Resolution

+### 5. Cities: Temperatures and Density